kbarros/smatrix/README.markdown

 * Optimized for large dense and sparse matrices (no special support for small matrices nor general tensors).

 * Fully integrated complex support.
 Matrix elements, real or complex, are packed in a JVM array or a native buffer (planned).
-Heap allocation of matrix elements is avoided when possible.

-* The only external dependency is [JNA](https://github.com/twall/jna), which is used to call native BLAS and LAPACK libraries.
-Currently only `vecLib` on OS X is supported.
+* The only external dependency is [JNA](https://github.com/twall/jna), which is used to load netlib libraries.

-* Typeclass based design enables user extension, including new matrix representations, matrix operations, and scalar types.
+* Typeclass based design to enable user extension (e.g., matrix representations and operations).

-* Natural syntax similar to that of Matlab.
-In-place matrix operations are also available for performance critical code (planned).
+* DSL syntax similar to that of Matlab.

 Installation
 ------------

-Distribution is currently source only.
-Get the code from Github.
-If you want to make smatrix a dependency for your SBT 0.10 project, modify your `Project` definition in the `build/` directory as follows
+Source distribution only.
+To include from SBT, modify your project definition in the `build/` directory:

     object MyBuild extends Build {
       ...